fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 })
 ```

 The Vue.js application knows we are fully authenticated once it gets back the proper JWT.
-It stores this token off inside of a global store called "authenticationStore", and the rest of the application will use this JWT to authenticate the user for any further API calls.
+It stores this token inside a global store called "authenticationStore", and the rest of the application will use this JWT to authenticate the user for any further API calls.

 ```typescript
 // src/views/Website/Login.vue